-Current Facilities
+9.1 Current Facilities

-This shows the boundary of the Carron valley partnership area.
+This shows the boundary of the Carron Vyalley Ppartnership area.
 It shows the basic detail of the forest area, the forest roads, open hills and rides, the reservoir and associated structures and labels of the natural features.
 It also highlights current recreation features.
-People enjoy being in a place where there is wildlife even if they never see them the knowledge that they share the forest with animals and birds adds value to the visitor experience I'll take your word for it.
-Carron Valley Forest is home to many species and habitats more commonly associated with the Highlands we aren't in the highlands though, we are in the lowlands!
-Lets develop a theme of our own instead of piggy-backing on the highlands.
+People enjoy being in a place where there is wildlife even if they never see them the knowledge that they share the forest with animals and birds adds value to the visitor experience.
+Carron Valley Forest is home to many species and habitats more commonly associated with the Highlands.
 The site already hosts school visits and volunteering and has the potential for more.
 There is scope for more on and off site promotion and potential for interpretation projects.
-The site is important to the local community and the project should improve dialogue with them and seek to include their aspirations and concerns in the development.
+The site is important to the local community and the proposed projects should improve dialogue with them and seek to include their aspirations and concerns in the ongoing development of the area.
 The reservoir has fishing permits and there is local bike hire.
 The Clanranald Trust has been developing a fort visitor facility on site and this will continue.
-There are counters in the car park and on the trails and monitoring visitor numbers and opinions is important.
+There are counters in the car park and on the trails and monitoring visitor numbers and opinions is essentialimportant.